scottongithub/flac-to-lossy/readme.md

 # Usage
 * `git clone https://github.com/scottongithub/flac-to-lossy.git`
 * `pip install tinytag`
-* all configuration is at top of `flac-to-lossy.py` in/out/recycle_bin directories, codec parameters etc.
+* all configuration is at top of `flac-to-lossy.py` - in/out/recycle_bin directories, codec parameters etc.
 * initialize new repository and database: `python3 flac-to-lossy.py --init`
 * start encoding: `python3 flac-to-lossy.py --encode`.
-Multiple terminal sessions are supported - it should distribute evenly among processors.
+Multiple terminal sessions are supported - it should distribute evenly among processors
 * you can interrupt encoding at any time with ctrl-c
 * pick encoding back up with `python3 flac-to-lossy.py --encode` - it will remove unfinished files from last session and restart them
-* for larger sets you can leave the stats (time reamining, etc.) showing as `watch flac-to-lossy.py --stats`
+* for larger sets you can leave the stats (time remaining, etc.) showing as `watch flac-to-lossy.py --stats`